Ed Quirk (rugby union)

 Quirk attended Iona College before moving to Brisbane State High School in Brisbane, Queensland where he was a member of the school's First XV rugby union side.
 He graduated from State High in 2008.

-He made his debut with Queensland Reds during the 2010 Super 14 season against the Hurricanes in Brisbane.
+He made his debut with Queensland Reds during the 2010 Super 14 season against the Highlanders in Brisbane.
 In 2015 he also played for Queensland Country in the National Rugby Championship.

 Quirk was a member of the Australia under 20 team that competed in the 2011 IRB Junior World Championship.